emrgnt-cmplxty/automata/automata_docs/docs/core/coding/py_coding/dot_path_map.rst

 DotPathMap
 ==========

-``DotPathMap`` is a class that provides a map from module dotpaths to module filepaths.
-It offers utility methods for checking if a module exists in the map, retrieving the dotpath or filepath of a module, and adding a new module to the map.
+``DotPathMap`` is a class that provides a mapping between module dotpaths and their filepaths.
+A dotpath is a string showing the hierarchical structure of a program, separated by periods.
+The class has methods to add, check if a module exists, and fetch the dotpath or filepath for a specific module.

 Overview
 --------

-``DotPathMap`` is initialized with the absolute path to the root of the module tree and internally handles the conversion between module dotpaths and filepaths.
-It exposes methods for checking the existence of a module by its dotpath or filepath, retrieving the filepath by dotpath and vice versa, and adding a new module to the map.
+``DotPathMap`` is initialized with the root filesystem path of the module tree, where it builds and maintains maps between module dotpaths and their filepaths.
+It provides methods for checking if the map contains a module by its dotpath or filepath, and methods to retrieve the dotpath or filepath for a module given one or the other.

 Related Symbols
 ---------------

 -  ``automata_docs.core.coding.py_coding.module_tree.LazyModuleTreeMap``
 -  ``automata_docs.core.symbol.symbol_types.Symbol``
+-  ``automata_docs.core.symbol.graph.SymbolGraph``
 -  ``automata_docs.core.database.vector.JSONVectorDatabase``
--  ``automata_docs.core.symbol.graph.SymbolGraph``
--  ``automata_docs.core.symbol.symbol_types.SymbolFile``
--  ``automata_docs.core.coding.directory.DirectoryManager``
--  ``automata_docs.core.coding.py_coding.retriever.PyCodeRetriever``

 Example
 -------

-The following example demonstrates how to create and use a ``DotPathMap`` to manage a small module tree.
+The following example demonstrates how to create an instance of ``DotPathMap`` and perform various operations on it:

 .. code:: python

-   import os
    from automata_docs.core.coding.py_coding.module_tree import DotPathMap

+   # Create a DotPathMap instance with a specific path
-   project_root = os.path.abspath("my_project_root")
+   path = "/path/to/python/module/root"
-   dot_path_map = DotPathMap(project_root)
+   map_instance = DotPathMap(path)

-   # Check if a module exists in the map
+   # Check if the DotPathMap contains a module
-   module_dotpath = "my_project.module1"
+   module_dotpath = "automata_docs.core.agent.automata_agent"
-   assert not dot_path_map.contains_dotpath(module_dotpath)

-   # Put a new module in the map
-   dot_path_map.put_module(module_dotpath)
+   is_module_exists = map_instance.contains_dotpath(module_dotpath)

-   # Check if the module was added to the map successfully
+   # Add a module to the DotPathMap
-   assert dot_path_map.contains_dotpath(module_dotpath)
+   new_module_dotpath = "automata_docs.core.test.new_module"
+   map_instance.put_module(new_module_dotpath)

+   # Get the filepath of a module given its dotpath
+   module_filepath = map_instance.get_module_fpath_by_dotpath(new_module_dotpath)

+   # Get the dotpath of a module given its filepath
-   module_fpath = dot_path_map.get_module_fpath_by_dotpath(module_dotpath)
+   fetched_module_dotpath = map_instance.get_module_dotpath_by_fpath(module_filepath)
-   print(f"Module filepath: {module_fpath}")

 Limitations
 -----------

-``DotPathMap`` assumes that modules have the ``.py`` extension and it cannot handle any other types of files or directories that do not have this extension.
-In addition, the class only supports module-level dotpaths and filepaths, so nested modules or class-level mappings will not be considered.
+``DotPathMap`` assumes a specific directory structure for the module tree and relies on a one-to-one mapping between module dotpaths and filepaths.
+If the directory structure is changed or if there are multiple filepaths associated with a dotpath, the mapping might be inconsistent.

 Follow-up Questions:
 --------------------

--  How can we extend ``DotPathMap`` to support other file types or more granular mappings?
--  Are there any notable performance issues when dealing with very large module trees?
+-  What happens if there are multiple filepaths associated with a single dotpath?